xrettle/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

 * In a RH-false world, under the same frozen admissible encoding class, any consistent sequence eventually shows tension bounded away from zero.

 This does not decide RH.
 It does something different and testable: it makes the RH world-vs-non-RH world distinction auditable at the effective layer, without revealing any deep TU internal construction rules.

+## Footer: Beta scope, falsifiability, and non-mutation policy

+This document is part of the "TensionUniverse / BlackHole S-problem" Beta.

+Scope boundary:
+- This file does NOT claim a proof or a solution of the canonical statement.
+- This file provides an effective-layer encoding: state space, fields, observables, invariants, and discriminating tests.
+- Any TU Deep axioms, generators, or constructive rules are intentionally not included.

+Falsifiability boundary:
+- The tests in Block 6 are designed to falsify the TU encoding, not to settle the underlying open problem.
+- "Encoding falsified" and "canonical statement solved" are different claims.

+Non-mutation policy:
+- Definitions and symbols in this file are frozen for this version.
+- Revisions, if needed, must be published as a new versioned file (or a changelog entry) and must not silently alter prior definitions.